Gert Fröbe

+Fröbe was a three-time German Film Award nominee, twice for Best Leading Actor and once for Best Supporting Actor.
+In 1978, he won an honorary award for "outstanding individual contributions to the German cinema over the years."

 Early life and education

 Fröbe was born in Oberplanitz, today part of Zwickau.
 He was initially a violinist, but he abandoned it for Kabarett and theatre work.

-He joined the Nazi Party in 1929 at the age of 16 and left in 1937.
+He joined the Nazi Party in 1934 at the age of 21 and left in 1937, before the outbreak of the Second World War.
+After his party membership became known after the war, Israel banned Fröbe's films until Mario Blumenau, a Jewish survivor, revealed just eight weeks later that his life and his mother's were probably saved when Fröbe hid them from the Nazis in his basement.

 In September 1944, theatres in Germany were closed down and Fröbe was drafted into the German Army, where he served until the end of the war.

-After his party membership became known after World War II, Israel banned Fröbe's films until Mario Blumenau, a Jewish survivor, revealed just eight weeks later that his life and his mother's were probably saved when Fröbe hid them from the Nazis.